Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Introduction

-In this paper, we focus on the uplink (UL) two-timescale transmission of an RIS-aided massive MIMO system that is subject to imperfect aggregated CSI. {The Rician channel model is adopted to model the impact of spatial diversity.
-To gain some basic insights, we first utilize the ideal model with spatial-independent Rician fading which admits tractable achievable rate expressions, and it enables us to provide comprehensive theoretical analysis on the impact of critical system parameters and power scaling laws.
-Then, to characterize the exact performance in practical systems, the ideal model is extended to the practical one with spatial-correlated Rician fading and EMI.
-In this context, we further analyze the impact of spatial correlation and EMI on the achievable rate and on the power scaling laws.
-Finally, a gradient ascent method is proposed to solve the minimal user rate maximization problem which only relies on the statistical CSI.} The specific contributions of this paper are summarized as follows.
+In this paper, we analyze the uplink (UL) two-timescale transmission of an RIS-aided massive MIMO system that is subject to imperfect aggregated CSI.
+The Rician channel model is adopted to evaluate the impact of the LoS and NLoS channel components.
+To gain some initial design insights, we first analyze a channel model with spatial-independent Rician fading, which admits tractable expressions of the achievable rate, and enables us to develop a comprehensive theoretical framework to evaluate the impact of critical system parameters and power scaling laws.
+Then, we generalize our analysis to a channel model with spatially correlated Rician fading and EMI.
+In this context, we focus our attention on the impact of spatial correlation and EMI on the achievable rate and the power scaling laws.
+Finally, we propose a gradient ascent method to solve the minimum user rate maximization problem based only on statistical CSI.
+The specific contributions of this paper are summarized as follows.

-{ \begin{itemize} \item To begin with, we utilize the spatial-independent Rician fading model for the sake of obtaining useful insights.
-The aggregated channel is estimated by relying on linear minimum mean square error (LMMSE) method and then the performance of mean square error (MSE) and normalized MSE (NMSE) is analyzed.
-Next, applying MRC detectors, we derive the closed-form expressions for the use-and-then-forget (UatF) bound of the achievable rate.
-The derived results hold for arbitrary numbers of BS antennas and RIS elements.
-Then, we analyze the impact of crucial system parameters, asymptotic behaviors of the rate, and the power scaling laws.
-We also gain useful insights on the special case of a single user.
+\begin{itemize} \item To begin with, we consider the spatial-independent Rician fading model.
+The aggregated channel is estimated by relying on the linear minimum mean square error (LMMSE) method and its performance in terms of mean square error (MSE) and normalized MSE (NMSE) is analyzed.
+Under the assumption of MRC detectors, we derive closed-form expressions for the use-and-then-forget (UatF) bound of the achievable rate.
+The derived results hold for an arbitrary number of BS antennas and RIS elements.
+Then, we analyze the impact of important system parameters, the asymptotic behavior of the rate, and the power scaling laws.
+We specialize our findings to the single-user case in order to obtain further engineering insights.

-\item To gain a general understanding of practical RIS-aided systems, we further extend our model to include the presence of spatial correlation at the RIS and the EMI captured by the RIS.
-We obtain the LMMSE channel estimates and derive the UatF bound of the achievable rate in a closed form.
-We reveal that spatial correlation makes RIS possess a higher capacity to customize the wireless environment and prove that severe EMI might break the power scaling laws.
+\item Next, we consider a more general system model that includes spatial correlation at the RIS and the EMI captured by the RIS.
+Also in this case, we compute the LMMSE channel estimates and formulate the UatF bound of the achievable rate in a closed-form expression.
+Our analysis shows that the presence of spatial correlation provides the RIS with an enhanced capability of customizing the wireless environment.
+On the other hand, the presence of severe EMI may result in different power scaling laws.